If you have a full citation for the article, one option is to simply search for the article using the library's catalog, Vufind.

 This link does not exist on every database and may be in a different place on some so look carefully for it!

-On many articles, there will also be a Discover full text button.
-This button is useful because in addition to being a great way to find print articles, it also can show you if there is an online full text version of the article in another database.
+On many articles, there will also be a Discover full text icon.
+This icon is useful because in addition to being a great way to find print articles, it also can show you if there is an online full text version of the article in another database.
 Clicking on the link will take you to a Discover pop-up window.

 For this particular article, the first section of the pop-up window shows that there is a full text online version of it in a different database.